 Time sharing the CPU refers to switching a CPU core among processes so frequently that users can interact with each program while it is running

 A PCB on Linux is represented by the struct

-<include/linux/sched.h>which contains all the necessary information for
+<include/linux/sched.h>which contains all the necessary information for representing a process

 An I/O-bound process is one that spends more of its time doing I/O while a CPU-bound process, in contrast, generates I/O requests infrequently, using more of its time doing computations.